tweerlei/plumber/README.md

 Each step knows which attributes it expects and what kind of "current value" it is able to process, so you won't be able to chain steps in an order that doesn't make sense.

 How do you find out about the types and attributes handled by each step?
-Use the `--explain` option to see what going on.
+Use the `--explain` option to see what's going on.

 ## Examples